arnaud00013/Wastewater_surveillance_pipeline/README.md

 The pipeline is separated in two main modules that sould be run in the following order:
 1. Variant calling module

-For unning this module of the pipeline, you need to submit a job to your cluster slurm queue using the following command: 'sbatch submit_samples_to_iPMVC.sh'.
+For running this module of the pipeline, you need to submit a job to your cluster slurm queue using the following command: 'sbatch submit_samples_to_iPMVC.sh'.

 a) Inputs (files you need to copy into the Variant_calling workspace):